SMAC-Group/course_intro_ds/slides/chapter3_01.md

 [1] 12
 ```

-Notes: We could define the function `:)` as an operator of this form as followscan now call the  operator as a function.
+Notes: For example, we could define the function `:)` (created in the previous slide) as an operator of this form as follows

 ```r
 `%:)%` = function(x, y){